jpuck/openssl.csr.bash/README.md

     openssl x509 -noout -text -in example.com.crt

+## inspect complete certificate chain

+    openssl crl2pkcs7 -nocrl -certfile example.com.pem | openssl pkcs7 -print_certs -text -noout

+[credit][9]

+This starts with the client certificate and links back through intermediate certificates until a trusted certificate authority is identified.

+per [IETF's RFC 5246 Section 7.4.2][10]:

+> The sender's certificate MUST come first in the list.
+> Each following certificate MUST directly certify the one preceding it.

+It's unnecessary to end with the root certificate because it's already trusted.

 ## converting formats (.crt/.pem/.cer & .key) to .pfx
 Microsoft's IIS uses the `pfx` format, so you will need to [convert it][7]